Building Your First Indoor Grow Room

 Step 5.
 Set up suitable air exchange

 For a one light or two light set up, a couple of normal double wall sockets will be fine.
-If wall sockets are limited or in the wrong places, use an extension lead.
+You can always use an extension lead if you need to.

-Do not grow on carpeted floors.
-They hold moisture and harbour bugs and bacteria.
-The occasional spillage or leak is unavoidable, too.
+Don't grow straight onto carpeted floors.
+They hold moisture (spillages!) and harbour bugs and bacteria.
+You can put reflective sheeting down, or grow in a tent.

 Step 2: Create a Light Tight Environment